Grupo-Visual/visual/docs/md/index.md

 ## Hacking

-The page is to be developed at the `main` branch of your `https://github.com/<gh-username>/vc` repo using [codedoc](https://codedoc.cc/).
-And the resulting webpage served from the `gh-pages` branch.
+The page is to be developed at the `main` branch of your `https://github.com/<gh-username>/vc` repo using [codedoc](https://codedoc.cc/), and the resulting webpage served from the `gh-pages` branch of that repo.
 Refer to the [gh-pages](https://pages.github.com/) documentation for details.

 1. Install [codedoc](https://codedoc.cc/):
    ```shell